motu-tool/mOTUs/README.md

     Input options:
         -i, --input-queries  FILE/STR
             Can be either a list of search queries or a text file listing search queries with one line per query.
-Queries can be genome or mOTUs identifiers, PFAM, KEGG or EGGNOG or GTDB taxonomy names.
+Queries can be genome or mOTUs identifiers, PFAM, KEGG, EGGNOG, or GTDB taxonomy names.
 If the query does not exactly match any database entry, alternative queries will be suggested [required]